From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

 Setting $k=3$ is sufficient to break the implication of an isometry.

-\begin{lemma} $\lambda_{3}$ does not determine the isometry type of $X$. \end{lemma} \begin{proof} A simple counterexample suffices.
+\begin{lemma} $\Lambda_{3}$ does not determine the isometry type of $X$. \end{lemma} \begin{proof} A simple counterexample suffices.
 Let $X$ consist of the vertices of an obtuse triangle with angle $\theta > \pi/2$.
-Varying the angle $\theta$ in $(\pi/2, \pi)$ alters the isometry type of $X$, but leaves its topology unchanged. \end{proof}
+Varying the angle $\theta$ in $(\pi/2, \pi)$ alters the isometry type of $X$, but leaves its persistent homology unchanged. \end{proof}

 To obtain stronger results, we introduce the following two generalizations, one to the notion of distributivity, and the other to the invariants $\lambda$.